emb-riscv/specs-markdown/exceptions-and-interrupts.md

 - x12/a2
 - x11/a1
 - x10/a0
-- x1/ra <- new sp
+- x1/ra <-- new sp, possibly align 8

-With floating port added, the context stack for the current RISC-V Linux ABI is quite large:
+With floating point support added, the context stack for the current RISC-V Linux ABI is quite large, which is another good reason why the RISC-V microcontroller profile should use an Embedded ABI.

-- <- original sp (`spt` or `spm`)
+- <-- original sp (`spt` or `spm`)
 - optional padding
 - fcsr (\*) <- for double, it must be aligned to 8
 - f31/ft11 (\*)